 HPV and cancer

 HPV, or human papillomavirus, is a virus that infects the skin and the cells lining body cavities.
-It is spread through close skin-to-skin contact.
+It is spread through close skin-to-skin contact, often during sexual activity.
 It is a very common infection which usually causes no symptoms at all.

 Up to 8 out of 10 people will be infected with the virus at some point in their lives.
 HPV infections are usually on the fingers, hands, mouth and genitals.
-For most people, the infection will get better on its own and they will never know they had it.
+For most people, the body will clear the infection on its own and they will never know they had it.
 But in some people the infection will stay around for a long time and become persistent.

 There are hundreds of different types of HPV.
 Most are harmless.
 But around 13 types of HPV can cause cancer.
 These are called ‘high-risk’ types.
 People with persistent infections with ‘high-risk’ HPV types are those who are most likely to go on to develop cancer.